 How Much Does It Cost to Insulate a 24x24 Garage with Closed Cell Spray Foam?

 The cost to insulate a 24x24 garage with closed cell spray foam is $3000 - $8000.
+For a detailed breakdown of factors that influence these costs, such as insulation types and garage design, check out our comprehensive guide on garage insulation costs.

 How Long Does Spray Foam Insulation Last in a Garage?